eonu/sequentia/README.md

   - 50 recordings of each digit for each of 6 speakers
   - 1500 used for training, 1500 used for testing (split via label stratification)
 - 13 features ([MFCCs](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum))
-  - Only the first feature was used as not all of the libraries support multivariate sequences
+  - Only the first feature was used as not all of the above libraries support multivariate sequences
 - Sequence length statistics:
   - Minimum: 6
   - Median: 17